The Recipe for Moroccan Tea

 - elegant service

-The Little Sweet Tradition
+The Small Sweet Tradition

-Grandma's (Mouima) Moroccan Tea Recipe
+Grandmother's (Mouima) Moroccan Tea Recipe

-This family ritual helps to teach:
+This family ritual teaches:

 - how to choose fresh mint

-- how to rinse tea
+- how to rinse the tea

 - how to balance the infusion